One percenter (Australian rules football): History

 It has been standard for a long time for a coach to tell his team to "keep doing the one percenters," and this essentially meant that players should keep applying pressure on opponents, by doing the little extra efforts which make turnovers more likely.
 They have always been seen as the "little extra effort" which went unrewarded on the statistics, and they received the name "one percenter" to represent this.
 They may not individually affect the outcome of the game, but collectively they can, hence they are regarded as a percentage of the overall performance of the team.
 Coaches have always liked to see their teams put in the effort and get plenty of one percenters, and the captains and spiritual leaders of teams are most often skilful players with the most one percenters.

-At the beginning of the 21st century, one percenters were officially recognised as a statistic.
+In 1995, one percenters were recorded by statistician Paul Callery during the 1995 AFL Season on Magic 1278AM Radio in Melbourne.
 In 2007, the AFL Army Award was struck to reward, among other defensive skills, one percenters.